EroAuditore/cart-takehome/README.md

 - Click on the button "Add to cart" of each item you want to add, the cart will be display the amount total and taxes

+- To clear the items added to cart, click on button "Clear cart"

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.